If you want to add years to your life and life to your years, it’s time to take the plunge.

 Water aerobics classes can improve heart health, muscle strength, and joint mobility in a fun, supportive environment.
 SilverSneakers Splash, for example, is a water aerobics and strength class designed for all skill levels—even non-swimmers.
 WATERinMOTION, another aqua exercise class, offers a high-energy workout that reduces impact on your knees and back.

-Both classes are available through SilverSneakers, which gives you free access to gyms and fitness classes.
-Check your SilverSneakers eligiblity instantly here.
+Both classes are available through SilverSneakers, a health and fitness program that’s included with many Medicare Plans.
+Check your SilverSneakers eligibility instantly here.

 Take Your Swimming to the Next Level

-Of course, actual swimming provides health benefits too, and in some cases an astonishing level of physiological upgrade.
+Of course, if you want to venture beyond water aerobics, actual swimming provides health benefits too—and in some cases an astonishing level of physiological upgrade.
 U.S. Masters Swimming is a nationwide community of nearly 65,000 adults committed to swimming for fun and fitness.
 You don’t have to compete, but a good number of these swimmers race in age groups that range from 18 to 24 all the way to 100 to 104.

 These competitive swimmers have attracted research interest because they appear to be trailblazers for optimal aging.
 A study from the University of Michigan College of Pharmacy, for instance, looked at hypertension in 1,346 Masters swimmers compared to age- and gender-matched folks from the general population.
 The swimmers, they found, were more than twice as likely to be free of high blood pressure as their landlubber peers.